Menstrual Changes

 Several micronutrient supplements can be helpful with premenstrual symptoms.

-Magnesium can help some people reduce or eliminate painful cramping.
+Magnesium can help reduce or eliminate painful cramping.
 It can also be useful to counter irritability and moodiness.
 A safe dose to start with is 250 to 350 mg per day.
-Higher doses can cause diarrhea, but may be needed for effective relief.
-Magnesium glycinate may be better tolerated than other forms.
+Higher doses can cause diarrhea but may be needed for effective relief.
+Magnesium glycinate may be better tolerated than other forms of magnesium.

-For painful or swollen breasts/chest, vitamin E is often very useful.
-A daily dose of 800 to 1,200 IU taken the week before your period starts and during your period may reduce symptoms.
-The dosage required to counter these symptoms varies from person to person, so speak to a naturopathic doctor.
+For painful or swollen breasts, vitamin E is often very useful.
+A daily dose of 800 to 1,200 IU may reduce symptoms when taken the week before your period starts and during your period.
+The dosage required to counter these symptoms varies from person to person, so speak to a healthcare provider.
 Be sure your supplement contains the full range of compounds (called mixed tocopherols) that belong to the vitamin E family.

-The supplement 5-hydroxytryptophan (5-HTP) is related to tryptophan (mentioned above under “Exercise and diet”) and converts directly to serotonin.
-See Sleep Problems for a discussion of 5-HTP.
+The supplement 5-hydroxytryptophan (5-HTP) is related to tryptophan and converts directly to serotonin.
 It can help relieve the emotional symptoms of the premenstrual period.
-It is important to take 5-HTP with vitamin B6 because this vitamin is deficient in many people with HIV and is used to convert 5-HTP to serotonin.
+It is important to take 5-HTP with vitamin B6 because this vitamin is deficient in many people living with HIV, and is used to convert 5-HTP to serotonin.
 Many 5-HTP products contain vitamin B6.
-However, 5-HTP should not be taken by people also taking medicines for treating depression or anxiety.
+However, 5-HTP should never be taken by people also taking medicines for treating depression or anxiety.
+The combination of 5-HTP with these other meds can cause serious, even life-threatening side effects Speak to your pharmacist so that they can review all the medicines and supplements you are taking and find out if 5-HTP or other supplements are safe for you.

 A daily supplement of vitamin B6 can help reduce water retention and bloating.
 It should be taken along with a B complex supplement to help keep B vitamins in balance.
-It also seems to help reduce moodiness associated with premenstrual symptoms.
+It also seems to help reduce mood dysregulation associated with premenstrual symptoms.

-Gamma-linolenic acid (GLA), found most cheaply in borage oil supplements as well as in evening primrose oil supplements, may help with breast/chest pain, bloating and emotional symptoms such as irritability and depression.
-A dose of 240 mg, twice daily, is a common recommendation from naturopathic doctors to reduce premenstrual symptoms.
+Gamma-linolenic acid (GLA), found most cheaply in borage oil supplements as well as in evening primrose oil supplements, may help with breast pain, bloating and emotional symptoms such as irritability and depression.
+A dose of 240 mg, taken twice daily, is a common recommendation from naturopathic healthcare providers to reduce premenstrual symptoms.

-According to a 1991 study, women who consumed 1,300 mg of calcium daily in foods like milk or yogurt reported an easing of symptoms such as water retention and moodiness.
-Since the average person gets only 550 mg daily from their diet, temporary supplementation may be useful.
-However, before taking calcium supplements, it may be best to try and eat more calcium-rich foods.
-If this is too difficult, speak to your doctor about your calcium needs.
+Calcium supplementation may ease symptoms such as water retention and moodiness.
+Since the average person gets only 550 mg daily from their diet, temporary calcium supplementation may be useful.
+However, before taking supplements, try and eat more calcium-rich foods.
+If this is too difficult, speak to your healthcare provider about your calcium needs.

 Herbs

 Herbs like black cohosh, raspberry root or rue can help relieve premenstrual symptoms in some people.
 However, some herbs can interact with various medications.
-Before starting any herbal therapies, consult a naturopathic doctor or herbalist in addition to your doctor and a pharmacist highly knowledgeable about HIV.
+Before starting any herbal therapies, consult a healthcare provider or herbalist and, if possible, a pharmacist highly knowledgeable about HIV.

 Over-the-counter and prescription drugs

 Naproxen (Aleve, Anaprox), mefenamic acid (Ponstan) and ibuprofen (Advil, Motrin) are anti-inflammatory drugs that relieve cramps and can reduce premenstrual symptoms.
 They are available over the counter from your pharmacist.
-Talk to your doctor about using these sorts of drugs, especially if you are taking tenofovir (Viread and in Truvada, Atripla, Complera and Stribild) as there is a risk of kidney injury.
+Talk to your healthcare provider about using these sorts of drugs, especially if you are taking tenofovir-containing medicines (Viread and in Truvada, Descovy, Biktarvy, Genvoya, Atripla, Complera, Delstrigo, Stribild) as there is a risk of kidney injury.

-As well, several prescription drugs are sometimes recommended for severe emotional symptoms associated with your period.
+Several prescription drugs are sometimes recommended for severe emotional premenstrual symptoms.
 Some antidepressants can improve mood swings, irritability and depression by boosting serotonin levels in the brain.
-These medications have the potential for serious side effects so be sure to discuss your options thoroughly with your doctor.
+These medications have the potential for side effects, so be sure to discuss your options thoroughly with your healthcare provider.

 Drug interactions

-Make sure you discuss your use of any products, including multivitamin-mineral supplements, herbal and other complementary therapies, over-the-counter products and prescription drugs, with your doctor and pharmacist before taking them.
+Make sure you discuss your use of any products, including multivitamin-mineral supplements, herbal and other complementary therapies, over-the-counter products and prescription drugs, with your healthcare provider and pharmacist before taking them.
 Some products can interact with HIV medications and lead to increased side effects or cause the antiretroviral drugs to be less effective.
-Mineral supplements, including calcium and magnesium, may need to be taken separately from certain drugs.
-Speak with your pharmacist and doctor to understand how best to take all your medications and health products.
+Mineral supplements, including calcium and magnesium, may need to be taken separately from certain HIV medications.
+Speak with your pharmacist and healthcare provider to understand how best to take all your medications and natural health products.